mechdampiitb/mechdampiitb.github.io/profile.md

                </div>
                <div class="flip-card-back">
                   <div class = "mentor-name-back">Latika Patel</div>
                   <p>I have been a part of the ITC since my second year.
-I was a convener at WnCC and a volunteer at ERC.
-I was the Institute Web and Coding Secretary owing to my growing interest in coding and software development.
-I have worked on a few web and app development projects and thus am familiar with quite a few frontend and backend frameworks. :)</p>
+I was a convener at WnCC & a volunteer at ERC.
+I was the Institute Web & Coding Secretary owing to my growing interest in coding & software development.
+Have worked on a few web & app development projects & familiar with quite a few frontend & backend frameworks. :)</p>
                   <a target="_blank" href="https://www.facebook.com/" >
                         <i class="fab fa-facebook-f flip-card-icon"></i>
                      </a>